BUS3027 : Innovation and Creativity

 The lectures introduce students to the main theoretical ideas and processes of creativity management and innovation in different contexts.
 Students will be introduced to some of the key debates and controversies in the subject area.
 Critical approaches to the literature will be demonstrated through the lectures.

-The small group teaching sessions permit more detailed discussion of specific issues and case examples and engage students in practice exercises to experience creative practice and design thinking.
+The group teaching sessions permit more detailed discussion of specific issues and case examples and engage students in practical exercises to experience creative practice and design thinking.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||120||2||A||50||Unseeen examination.|